 The practical steps required to self-report misconduct to law enforcement vary depending on the type of misconduct and the area of regulation.
 In all instances, it is advisable to obtain independent legal advice prior to taking any further steps.

 There are few practical restraints on the process of self-reporting.
 Regulatory agencies provide contact details for general reporting of misconduct or suspected misconduct.
-If misconduct is being reported pursuant to a particular scheme, such as the Commerce Commission’s Leniency Policy, there are specific rules guiding the manner and nature of disclosure.
-Guidance is available on the Commerce Commission’s website.
+If misconduct is being reported pursuant to a particular scheme, such as the Commerce Commission’s Leniency Policy, specific rules guiding the manner and nature of disclosure are publicly available.